Webinar Recap: EVs and the Community Charging Landscape

 Federal and state funding rebates and incentives for EV charging station installations represent an undeniable opportunity for the utility industry in the ever-growing EV revolution.
 As EV adoption rates soar across the U.S., Resource Innovations is here to help utilities like yours organize, manage, and deploy turnkey transportation electrification installation projects.

 Packed with actionable intelligence for any utility considering kick-starting or expanding their public EV charging network, this webinar provided firsthand insights into the challenges of deploying public EV charging programs and the benefits of working with RI’s team of experts on a comprehensive solution.

 Missed the EVs and the Community Charging Landscape webinar with SCE?
-Sign up here to access a recording.
+Watch the recording here.

 Highlights from the event include:

 - SCE plans to support the installation of 30,000+ charging ports across CA in the next five years and processes thousands of new installation applications on behalf of their customers annually

 - RI’s iEnergy Program offers a comprehensive solution for public EV charging projects from application to completion – with a tailored public user interface, full integration of customer data and financial and rebate incentives, and real-time reporting and analytics